mdn/content/files/en-us/web/css/css_generated_content/index.md

 {{CSSRef}}

 The **CSS generated content** module defines how content can be added to a document with CSS.
-Generated content can be used to add content to anonymous replaced elements or replace the content of a DOM node in very limited circumstances with a generated value.
+Generated content can be used to add content to anonymous replaced elements or replace the content of a DOM node with a CSS generated value.

 ### Generated content in action

-{{EmbedGHLiveSample("css-examples/modules/generated_content.html", '100%', 650)}}
+{{EmbedGHLiveSample("css-examples/modules/generated_content.html", '100%', 720)}}

 The HTML for this sample is a single, empty {{HTMLElement("div")}} inside an otherwise empty {{HTMLElement("body")}}.
 The snowman was created with [CSS images](/en-US/docs/Web/CSS/CSS_images) and [CSS background and borders](/en-US/docs/Web/CSS/CSS_backgrounds_and_borders).
 The carrot nose was added by genarating content: the empty box with a wide orange {{cssxref("border-left", "left border")}} added to the {{cssxref("::before")}} pseudo-element.
 The text is also generated content: the "only one &lt;div>" was generated with the {{cssxref("content")}} property applied to the {{cssxref("::after")}} pseudo-element.